didi/DoKit/README.md

 }
 ```

-  Through the above steps you can use all of the built-in tools collection of DorameonKit.
-If you want to add some of your business-related tool to DoraemonKit for unified management, you can follow the steps in 3.
+  Through the above steps you can use all of the built-in tools of DorameonKit.
+If you want to add some of your customized tools, see chapter 3.

-### 3: Add a custom test module to the Doraemon panel (not necessary)
+### 3: Add a custom test module to the Doraemon panel (non-essential)
-For example, we need to add an environment switch function to the Doraemon panel.
+For example, we want to add an environment switch module to the Doraemon panel.

-The first step: create a new class, implement the pluginDidLoad method in the KDDoraemonPluginProtocol protocol, this method is to trigger the event by the "Environment Switch" button in the Doraemon tool panel.
+Step 1: create a new class, implement the pluginDidLoad method in the KDDoraemonPluginProtocol protocol, this method is to be called when the "Environment Switch" button is clicked.

 Taking our app as an example, after clicking the button, it will enter the environment switching page.